 Cleaning your Sterling Silver jewelry

-Cleaning your silver jewelry has never been easier.
 It’s incredible how easy it is to clean your jewelry without having to resort to chemicals.
 If you do a Google search, you’ll find lots of methods for cleaning your metal jewelry, especially your silver jewelry.
 The one process that comes up over and over is the baking soda method, why, because it works and it’s simple.
-This is the method I use.

 Important note: you do not want to use any of these methods on jewelry with soft stones like turquoise, amber, pearls and opals.
 For these pieces, you should use a soft polishing cloth and a bit of elbow grease.
 You also don’t want to pour boiling water over glass beads, especially hollow beads or the bubble style beads as these beads are more fragile than a solid glass bead.